chalmersplasmatheory/DREAM/doc/sphinx/source/index.rst

 Introduction
 ************
-The **Disruption Runaway Electron Avoidance Model** DREAM is designed to simulate runaway electron generation during a tokamak disruption.
+The **Disruption Runaway Electron Analysis Model** DREAM is designed to simulate runaway electron generation during a tokamak disruption.

 For users